abhiwand/atk/doc/source/ds_dflw.rst

 To create a rule for an edge, one needs to define:

-1. The label or identification for the edge, for example, the string “worksUnder”
+1. The label or identification for the edge, for example, the string "worksUnder"
 #.
 The tail vertex specified in the previously defined vertex rule.
 #.
 The head vertex specified in the previously defined vertex rule.
 #.
 The properties of the edge: